jtibbertsma/ExplodingColumns/readme.md

 right, respectively.
 * Rotate the pair of tiles using w.
 * Drop fast using s.
-* 'Avalanches' will periodically fall from the top of the screen, blocking the player's progress.
+* 'Avalanches' will periodically fall from the top of the screen, tileing the player's progress.
 * The fall rate of descent of the pairs of tiles will increase after each third avalanche fall.
 * The player can earn a decrease in the rate of descent by getting an explosion combo.